module#

 Parameters:

 • variable_type – The Variable type for the stored value.
-Typically Intermediate is used to indicate an intermediate value.
+Typically Intermediate or a subclass is used.

 • value – The value to be stored.

-• reduce_fn – The function used to combine the existing value with the new value.
-The default is to append the value to a tuple.
+• reduce_fn – Function to combine existing and new values.
+Default appends to a tuple.

 train(**attributes)[source]#